-OPERATION RESTORE

-OBJECTTYPE DATABASE

-DATABASE "ACCOUNTING"

-NBIMAGE "SQLHOST1.MSSQL7.VIRTSQL.db.ACCOUNTING.~.7.001of001.20040306111309..C"

-SQLHOST "VIRTSQL"

-NBSERVER "THOR"

-BROWSECLIENT "VIRTSQL"

-MAXTRANSFERSIZE 0

-BLOCKSIZE 7

-RESTOREOPTION REPLACE

-RECOVEREDSTATE RECOVERED
+OPERATION RESTORE OBJECTTYPE DATABASE DATABASE "ACCOUNTING" NBIMAGE "SQLHOST1.MSSQL7.VIRTSQL.db.ACCOUNTING.~.7.001of001.20040306111309...C" SQLHOST "VIRTSQL" NBSERVER "THOR" BROWSECLIENT "VIRTSOL" MAXTRANSFERSIZE 0 BLOCKSIZE 7 RESTOREOPTION REPLACE RECOVEREDSTATE RECOVERED ENDOPER TRUE

-13 Change the line value that is associated with BROWSECLIENT from the public name of the virtual SQL Server to the private name.
+12 Change the line value that is associated with BROWSECLIENT from the public name of the virtual SQL Server to the private name.

-'''

-OPERATION RESTORE

-OBJECTTYPE DATABASE

-DATABASE "ACCOUNTING"

-NBIMAGE "SQLHOST1.MSSQL7.VIRTSQL.db.ACCOUNTING.~.7.001of001.20040306111309..C"

-SQLHOST "VIRTSQL"

-NBSERVER "THOR"

-BROWSECLIENT "VIRTSQL-NB"

-MAXTRANSFERSIZE 0

-BLOCKSIZE 7

-RESTOREOPTION REPLACE

-RECOVEREDSTATE RECOVERED

-ENDOPER TRUE

-'''
+OPERATION RESTORE OBJECTTYPE DATABASE DATABASE "ACCOUNTING" NBIMAGE "SQLHOST1.MSSQL7.VIRTSQL.db.ACCOUNTING.~.7.001of001.20040306111309..C" SQLHOST "VIRTSQL" NBSERVER "THOR" BROWSECLIENT "VIRTSQL-NB" MAXTRANSFERSIZE 0 BLOCKSIZE 7 RESTOREOPTION REPLACE RECOVEREDSTATE RECOVERED ENDOPER TRUE

-- 14 Select File > Manage script files. - 15 Select the modified batch file and click Start.
+- 13 Select File > Manage script files. - 14 Select the modified batch file and click Start.

-Configuring legacy SQL Server policies using clients and batch files
+Configuring backups with legacy SQL Server policies using clients and batch files

-- About legacy configuration of SQL Server backups

-- Configuring the NetBackup services for SQL Server backups and restores

-- About SQL Server security with NetBackup legacy backup policies

-- About using batch files with NetBackup for SQL Server

-- Adding a new SQL Server legacy policy

-- About schedule properties

-- Adding clients to a policy

-- Adding batch files to the backup selections list

-- Selecting the SQL Server host and instance

-- Options for SQL Server backup operations

-- About viewing the properties of the objects selected for backup

-- Performing user-directed backups of SQL Server databases
+- About legacy SQL Server policies - About configuring backups with legacy SQL Server policies - Configuring the NetBackup services for SQL Server backups and restores - About SQL Server security with NetBackup legacy backup policies - About using batch files with NetBackup for SQL Server - Adding a new SQL Server legacy policy - About schedule properties - Adding clients to a policy - Adding batch files to the backup selections list - Selecting the SQL Server host and instance - Options for SQL Server backup operations - About viewing the properties of the objects selected for backup - Performing user-directed backups of SQL Server databases

 - Backing up SQL Server transaction logs

 - Backing up SQL Server database filegroups

 - Backing up read-only filegroups

-- Backing up read-write filegroups - Backing up SQL Server database files - Performing partial database backups - Performing a backup of a remote SQL Server installation - About file checkpointing with NetBackup for SQL Server - About automatic retry of unsuccessful SQL Server backups
+- Backing up read-write filegroups

+- Backing up SQL Server database files

+- Performing partial database backups

+- Performing a backup of a remote SQL Server installation

+- About file checkpointing with NetBackup for SQL Server

-About legacy configuration of SQL Server backups
+- About automatic retry of unsuccessful SQL Server backups

+About legacy SQL Server policies

 A legacy NetBackup for SQL policy includes a list of SQL Server database clients and a batch file that contains SQL Server backup commands.
 When a backup is scheduled, NetBackup runs the commands in the batch file for each client in the policy.
-You create the batch file through the NetBackup MS SQL Client interface, which saves the options you select to a batch file.
+You create the batch file through the NetBackup MS SQL Client interface. which saves the options you select to a batch file.
 Or you can create this batch file manually.